 "Yeah, I kinda figured that out on my own," Sirius snorted.
 "What's your deal?"

 Sirius scowled, glaring at him.
-"How does letting Riley reach for her dreams make me an idiot?"
+"How does letting Riley accomplish her dreams make me an idiot?"

-"It took the two of you forever to get together, Sirius!"
-James cried out, shaking his head in disbelief.
-"It took a lot of fighting and drama and confusion and uncertainty!
+"It took the two of you forever to get together, Sirius," James reminded him, shaking his head in disbelief.
+"It took a lot of fighting and drama and confusion and uncertainty.
 One minute you were together and the next you weren't.
 Now you're finally at a good place in your relationship.
 And you're going to let her go?
 For a third time?
-Are you out of your mind!"
+Are you out of your mind?"